wo315/learngit/readme.txt

 Git is a disturbted version control system
-Gis is a free software disturbted under the GPL
+Git is a free software disturbted under the GPL
+Git has a mutable index called stage